GenericMappingTools/gmt/doc/rst/source/grdvector.rst

 Description
 -----------

-**grdvector** reads two 2-D grid files which represents the x- and y-components of a vector field and produces a vector field plot by drawing vectors with orientation and length according to the information in the files.
-Alternatively, polar coordinate components may be used (r, theta). **grdvector** is basically a short-hand for using 2 calls to :doc:`grd2xyz` and pasting the output through **psxy -SV**.
+**grdvector** reads two 2-D grid files which represents the *x*\ - and *y*\ -components of a vector field and produces a vector field plot by drawing vectors with orientation and length according to the information in the files.
+Alternatively, polar coordinate *r*, *theta* grids may be given instead.

 Required Arguments
 ------------------

 *compx.nc*
-    Contains the x-component of the vector field.
+    Contains the x-components of the vector field.
 *compy.nc*
-    Contains the y-component of the vector field.
+    Contains the y-components of the vector field.
 (See GRID FILE FORMATS below.)

 .. _-J: